atomicframeworks/Threadable.js/README.md

 # Threadable.js
-Spawn worker threads with ease by simply passing in a function.
-No external files necessary! <br>
+A Promise based way to create anonymous Web Workers.
+No external worker files necessary! <br>

 ## Installation
 1. Include the source script in your html <br>